 Fattal took on a mischievous tone and asked, “How could my uncle get this information?”

 She explained that the key to the information was Fawzi al-Qawuqji, who would later become the Arab Liberation Army field commander.

 Her father had put together an undercover cell in Syria.
 The French Army was still in Syria, and her father was making French uniforms, including uniforms for Qawuqji’s militia and eventually the Syrian Army.

 Her father went to Qawuqji, telling him, “I will sell you uniforms at a cheap price, but without low-level messengers.
 I want to personally deliver them.”
 Qawuqji sent his high-ranking personal emissary to handle the issue.

-N’s father told the personal emissary a variety of jokes and made sure they were stocked with zucchini, which he had learned the emissary particularly liked.
+Fattal’s father told the personal emissary a variety of jokes and made sure that they were stocked with zucchini, which he had learned the emissary particularly liked.

 Her father and another brother then drove with the emissary to bring Qawuqji the uniforms.

 Along the way, and with the emissary loosened up, they got the emissary to passively reveal what Qawuqji’s troop numbers were, when they would attack Jewish villages and where they would attack.

 The emissary never even knew that he was leaking critical information to Israeli spies.